kingdom-building-ministries/kbm-static-site/blog/_posts/2014-08-06--little-did-he-know-moments.md

 *Earlier tonight I had the opportunity to talk with a missionary from Nigeria, named Phanuel.
 My family was having dinner at a friends house and he was also their guest for dinner.
 When it was time for us to leave I felt the Spirit prompt me to ask him if we could pray with Him.
 This was awesome because at first I was like "No, it might be weird and my family might think this is strange".
 Then I thought to myself, this is exactly what we did on the International and Wander Stages, and remembered how God used those times to encourage the entire group.
 I am glad to say that my family and I did pray for him and he prayed for us too!
 Be reminded to KNOW and REMEMBER God's signs.*

 What moments do you recognize lately that were penned by the Author himself?
+“Little did you know moments” come not out of right activity or behavior but out of allowing Kingdom values to be a part of your life in such a way that Kingdom advancement appears in wonderful ways one didn’t plan or was aware of.
 Don't lose track of *whose* story you're in!

 **Wide Values**
 - Loving All People (Matthew 22:34-40)